-When people ask me about my interior design style, I usually say ‘eclectic’.
-In any of my projects, or even during the time when I was buying and selling vintage, all I ever did was follow my intuition and try things out.
-I don’t follow a certain style, or even trend, I just pick what I love and usually immediately see if it works well together.
-You can’t help including things that are trendy sometimes because some pieces that are ‘in vogue’ are actually very beautiful and you know you will still love them even when the trend has passed.
+Got a room to do up and need some free interior design advice?
+During the time when I still had my furniture store and was buying and selling vintage, all I ever did was follow my intuition and try things out.
+Put things together to see how it looked.
+I still don’t follow a certain style, or even a trend, I just pick what I love and usually immediately see if it works well.
+You can’t help including things or colour schemes that are trendy sometimes because what is ‘in vogue’ can actually be very beautiful and you know you will still love it even when the trend has passed.

 Go with your instinct.
-If it speaks to you, especially when you have thought about it for a few days, get it.
+If it speaks to you, especially when you have thought about it for a few days, get it – or do it.

 Today I am sharing some tips to help you in your own interior design projects.
 Next time you are redecorating your living room, or in fact any room, try and follow these steps.
 They may help you see things differently and choose a colour scheme, furniture and accessories with confidence.